no-garlic/lyrical/README.md

  - Save Column Widths
  - Login Required for all pages
  - Drag and drop not showing custom cursors
- - Hide girl in media query for short page
+ - Media query to hide the girl image, and reduce the padding when the page height is reduced
  - When a new card is added, make sure it is visible (scroll to it), depends on sorting, etc